Sanitation

 CDC Mosquito Light Traps

-Eight Co2 emitting CDC mosquito light traps, strategically placed throughout Putnam County, are monitored weekly for mosquito counts.
-An additional trap is used to verify service requests called into (386) 329-0397.
+Co2 emitting CDC mosquito light traps, strategically placed throughout Putnam County, are monitored weekly for mosquito counts.
+Additional traps can be used to verify service requests called into (386) 329-0397.
 Mosquitoes are collected in traps by location, counted and identified by species.
 Counts are logged into a database to detect counts and trends in mosquito populations.
 State regulations require the confirmed presence of 25 or more adult mosquitoes in a trap overnight as a justification of adulticide chemical spraying.
 The Florida record for the most mosquitoes caught in a CDC trap overnight was over 1-million mosquitoes after a recent hurricane.

 Sentinel Chicken Flocks

-Putnam County Mosquito Control maintains eight flocks, each consisting of six healthy adult domestic hens.
-Sentinel chicken flocks are strategically located throughout Putnam County to serve all spray zones.
+Putnam County Mosquito Control maintains four flocks, each consisting of six healthy adult domestic hens.
+Sentinel chicken flocks are strategically located throughout Putnam County to serve most spray zones.
 Sentinel chickens are much like the “canary in the coal mine” and warn public health officials of impending danger to humans as they attract hundreds, sometimes thousands, of nighttime mosquito bites.

 Each week blood is drawn from the sentinel chickens and shipped overnight to the state blood lab in Tampa.
 Chicken blood is tested for the presence of West Nile Virus, Eastern Equine Encephalitis, and St. Louis Encephalitis.
-When a chicken positive test is confirmed an alert goes out to Clarke Environmental Mosquito Control to dispatch ULV (ultra low volume) nighttime spray trucks to focus on the area where disease vectoring mosquitoes have been detected.
+When a chicken positive test is confirmed an alert goes out to VDCI to dispatch ULV (ultra low volume) nighttime spray trucks to focus on the area where disease vectoring mosquitoes have been detected.

 Landing Rate Counts